-These readings provide more information about alternative approaches to agricultural productivity and food security, through the lens of "food (and seed) sovereignty."
+These readings make specific a theme that has been running through all the readings on global food: the idea of "food (and seed) sovereignty."
+What does this mean?
 What is the underlying model, if it isn't the market?
+How does it reflect the history of food and environment that we have been studying this semester?